melnikovio/nginx-opa-authorization/README.md

 ```

 First send request to `/jwt/create` route to create a token.
+Token will be created similar to Keycloak token.

 - `/jwt/create` will generate jwt token without roles
 - `/jwt/create/viewer` will generate jwt token with role `viewer`